markjprice/cs11dotnet7/docs/command-lines.md

 dotnet new console
 ```

-Creating a new **Console App** project that targets an older version:
+Creating a new **Console App** project that targets a specified framework version, for example, .NET 6:
 ```
 dotnet new console -f net6.0
 ```